Prove that tools emulating users (Playwright, JMeter, Selenium, etc.) can recognize the gamut of controls on a challenging web app.

 But the new Google “Lighthouse” API exposes a comprehensive set of metrics that include performance timings for every manual action.
 They’ve been added to the “Audits” section of Chrome Developer Tools UI we’ve been using to figure out the classes and identifiers we code into Selenium scripts.

 But since these “Lighthouse” diagnostics require manual effort each time, it can be tedious to keep repeating manual actions during each regression test.
-So we create scripts to automate manual actions in the Typescript programming language run by the Flood Element program.
-The program is installed locally using a shell script.
+So we create scripts to automate manual actions in the Python (or JavaScript) programming language run by the PlayWright program.
+The program is installed locally using instructions in the README.md file.

 Typescript is a superset of the JavaScript programming language that control browsers.
 Typescript is used because its transpiler checks for errors sooner than JavaScript.